LISTEN TO MY LATEST PODCAST EPISODE

 3. Assess the materials and finishing

-Check garment detailing, including trims, buttons, zippers, and labels.
+Check garment details, including trims, buttons, zippers, and labels.
 Ensure labels are securely attached and provide accurate information.

 After checking the materials, assess any finishing techniques applied, such as dyeing, printing, or embellishments.